 Work authorization and sponsorship

 Augsburg University complies with federal law that requires employers to verify that employees are eligible to work in the United States.
-Dr. Wanyama has authorization to work in the United States, issued by United States Citizenship and Immigration Services.
+Professor Wanyama has authorization to work in the United States, issued by United States Citizenship and Immigration Services.

 Sponsorship for permanent resident status is not an option at this time due to a restriction related to a J-1 two-year home residency requirement.
 The two-year home residency requirement means that those who come to the U.S. in J-1 status cannot become permanent residents in the U.S., change status, or get work or family-based visa status until they return to their country of last permanent residence for at least two years cumulatively.
 A request to waive the two-year home residency requirement was filed several years ago, but the waiver was denied.
 Augsburg is working with legal counsel to pursue all options available to us under the current scenario.